T-Mobile US: The "Un-carrier", additional wireless spectrum acquisition

 In March 2013, T-Mobile introduced a major overhaul of its plan structure, marketed by branding themselves as being "the Un-carrier".
 A new contract-free pricing structure with simpler plans was introduced in which a phone's cost is paid over a two-year financing plan.
-The "Un-carrier" strategy has since been expanded to encompass other value-added services, such as a plan add-on allowing phone trade-ins for early upgrades twice per year, carrying over unused data allotments for up to a year, and zero-rating of selected music and video services (the latter locked to "DVD quality") over the mobile network, These moves came as part of an effort under new CEO John Legere to help revitalize the business as it improves its network quality.
+T-Mobile US introduced its ‘Un-carrier’ initiative in 2013, a branding strategy accompanied by changes to service offerings such as contract-free plans and data-carryover options; observers have described these changes as attempts to differentiate the company in the U.S. wireless market.

 Though this system is said to improve network quality, issues surrounding net neutrality infringement have also come to light.
 The type of zero-rating that is offered by T-Mobile allows it to charge higher rates to third-parties, meaning that ISP can prioritize the company that pays a higher premium.
 This makes it more difficult for smaller third-parties who are unable to pay the high premium charged by the ISP.

 On June 28, 2013, T-Mobile agreed to buy wireless spectrum for the Mississippi Valley region from its competitor U.S. Cellular for around $308 million, allowing it to expand its 4G network across 29 more markets.

 On January 6, 2014, T-Mobile signed agreements with Verizon Wireless to purchase some 700 MHz A-Block spectrum licenses for $2.365 billion.
 Moreover, a transfer of some AWS and PCS spectrum licenses with a value of $950 million has been agreed upon by T-Mobile and Verizon.
 The acquisition reportedly gave T-Mobile additional coverage for approximately 158 million people in 9 of the top 10 and 21 of the top 30 U.S. markets.